 “gap” before that index record.
 That is, a next-key

-preceding the index record.
-If one session has a shared or
+the index record.
+If one session has a shared or exclusive lock on

-another session cannot insert a new index record in the gap
+insert a new index record in the gap immediately before

 R in the index order.

 Suppose that an index contains the values 10, 11, 13, and 20.
 The